-If you like the convenience of an all-in-one baking mix for your pancakes, biscuits, and dumplings, this is an easy substitute.
-Plus, you will know exactly what's in the mixture.
-Besides that, it's a lot easier on the budget!
+If you like the convenience of an all-in-one baking mix for your pancakes, biscuits, and dumplings, you don't have to run to the store.
+Make your mix from scratch!
+Besides being a versatile mix to use in any recipe that calls for commercial biscuit mix, you will know exactly what's in the mixture.
+And another good reason -- as if you need another reason -- it's easy on the budget!

 - 10 cups all-purpose flour (45 ounces)

-- 1 3/4 cups butter (14 ounces, or shortening, or a combination of the two, well chilled and cut in small pieces)
+- 1 3/4 cups butter (14 ounces, or shortening, or a combination of the two, well chilled and cut into small pieces)

 - In a large bowl, combine the flour, salt, and baking powder.
 Use a whisk or large spoon to blend thoroughly.

-- With a food processor or by hand or with a pastry blender, cut in the butter and/or shortening.
+- With a food processor or by hand or with a pastry blender, cut in the butter (or shortening).
 If using a food processor, put about 5 or 6 cups of the flour mixture in the processor bowl.
-Add the pieces of butter and/or shortening and pulse until the mixture looks like coarse meal.
+Add the pieces of butter (or shortening) and pulse until the mixture looks like coarse meal.
 Then, put it back in the large bowl with the remaining flour and mix to blend thoroughly.

 - Put the mixture in an airtight canister.
-Freeze or refrigerate if butter was used; store in the pantry if all shortening was used.
+Freeze or refrigerate if it contains part or all butter.

-- Use with the addition of milk in any recipe as a substitute for a name brand biscuit baking mix.
-If using buttermilk in a recipe, add 1/4 teaspoon of baking soda for each 1/2 cup of buttermilk used.
+- Use with the addition of milk in any recipe calling for a commercial biscuit baking mix.
+If using buttermilk with the mix, add 1/4 teaspoon of baking soda for each 1/2 cup of buttermilk used.

 - 2 1/4 cups of Basic Biscuit Baking Mix